blastheart1/signed-contract-parser/README.md

    - Check that each addendum has its own header

 4. **Test Formatting**:
-   - Generate spreadsheet with formatting enabled
+   - Generate spreadsheet
-   - Verify headers and subcategories are formatted
+   - Verify conditional formatting is applied based on Column A labels
-   - Check that line items are not formatted
+   - Check that headers, subcategories, and line items are formatted correctly
-   - Verify columns A and O have white fill

 5. **Test Error Handling**:
    - Test with invalid addendum URLs